mitogen-hq/mitogen/docs/howitworks.rst

 and UNIX did not differ, and in fact the code used on both were identical.

+Waking Sleeping Threads
+#######################

+Due to fundamental deficiencies in Python 2's threading implementation, it is not possible to block waiting on synchronization objects sanely.
+Two major problems exist:

+* Sleeping with no timeout set causes signals to be blocked, preventing the user from using CTRL+C to terminate the process.

+* Sleeping with a timeout set internally makes use of polling, with an exponential backoff that eventually results in the thread sleeping unconditionally in 50ms increments. .
+This is a huge source of latency that quickly multiplies.

+As the UNIX self-pipe trick must already be employed to wake the broker thread from its select loop, Mitogen reuses this technique to wake any thread synchronization primitive exposed by the library, embodied in a queue-like abstraction called a :py:class:`mitogen.core.Latch`.

+Unfortunately it is commonplace for hosts to enforce severe per-process file descriptors limits, so aside from being inefficient, it is impossible in the usual case to create a pair of descriptors for every waitable object, which for example includes the result of every single asynchronous function call.

+For this reason self-pipes are created on a per-thread basis, with their associated :py:func:`socketpairs <socket.socketpair>` kept in thread-local storage.
+When a latch wishes to sleep its thread, this pair is created on-demand and temporarily associated with it only for the duration of the sleep.

+Python's garbage collector is relied on to clean up by calling the pair's destructor on thread exit.
+There does not otherwise seem to be a robust method to trigger cleanup code on arbitrary threads.

+To summarize, file descriptor usage is bounded by the number of threads rather than the number of waitables, which is a much smaller number, however it also means that Mitogen requires twice as many file descriptors as there are user threads, with a minimum of 4 required in any configuration.

 .. rubric:: Footnotes

 .. [#f1] Compression may seem redundant, however it is basically free and reducing IO